-"General Flynn's resignation is not the end of the story; it is merely the beginning," Senate minority leader Chuck Schumer told reporters.
+"Gen. Flynn's resignation is not the end of the story; it is merely the beginning," Senate Minority Leader Chuck Schumer told reporters.
 "His resignation raises more questions than it answers, and the American people deserve to know the truth."

 Schumer then enumerated some of those questions, which he wants to be asked by law enforcement officers.

-- "Was General Flynn directed or authorized to do what he did?
+- "Was Gen. Flynn directed or authorized to do what he did?
 What was the extent of his contacts with Russia?"

 - "Who else from the Trump administration, transition or campaign had contact with the Russians?"

-- "Why wasn't General Flynn fired as soon as the administration found out?"
+- "Why wasn't Gen. Flynn fired as soon as the administration found out?"

-Republican Sen. Lindsey Graham also asked on CNN earlier, "I want to know, did General Flynn do this by himself or was he directed by somebody to do it?"
+Republican Sen. Lindsey Graham also asked on CNN earlier, "I want to know, did Gen. Flynn do this by himself or was he directed by somebody to do it?"